camwebb/gawk-aregex/doc/aregex.md

 ## Setting approximate match costs

-With only two arguments, the default maximum cost for the approximate match is set to 5, and other costs are set as below.
-The maximum cost may also be set by the user via an optional third parameter: either an integer (_cost_), or a member of a one-dimensional array (_costs_) indexed by `"max_cost"`.
+With only two arguments, the default maximum cost for the approximate match is set to 5 (and other costs are set as below).
+The maximum cost may also be set by the user via an optional **third argument**: either an integer (_cost_), or a member of a one-dimensional array (_costs_) indexed by `"max_cost"`.
 Setting maximum cost to 0 forces an exact regular expression match, as with Gawk’s _match()_.
 Other members of